 A printed report is also an important piece for sales, recruitment, and sharing the company’s philosophy and positioning.

-So, if we decide it’s best to have a printed report, how do we make it greener?
+So, if you decide it’s best to have a printed report, how do you make it greener?

 3 Easy Ways to Achieve Sustainable Annual Report Design